 In general, native plants require less maintenance than non-natives.
 In fact, it’s part of their appeal: native plants are perennial (meaning they’ll keep showing up year after year), and their deep roots and drought tolerance make them hardier than other species.
 But while a properly designed native plant landscape can be low-maintenance, there is no such thing as “no-maintenance” plantings.

-We put together a simple guide (and a video, below) to help you learn the basics of maintaining a native plant garden.
+We put together a simple guide (and a how-to video, embedded below) to help you learn the basics of maintaining a native plant garden.
 Following these simple steps each spring will help your native plants survive and thrive throughout the rest of the year.

 Trim Away Dead Plant Material